bdr193/Networking-challenge/README.md

 Platform description:
 A networking platform for Tel Aviv Alumni, Wagoners can sign up to the platform, build their Profile and view other alumni profiles.

+## Please Fork the challenge before you start.

 User Journeys:
 * As a user I can sign up to the networking platform.
 * As a user I need to fill my Profile.